John-bess4/rc1023-code-solutions/react-components/react-components-quiz-notes.md

-# react-jsx-quiz-notes
+# react-components-quiz-notes

 ## Quiz Questions

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is JSX?
+- What is a React component?

-  a syntax extension for javscript in react that allows HTML-like syntax in javascript, and
-- How does React use JSX to render components?
-  JSX represents react elements concisely, and then is transpiled into JS via babel, and then React uses the resulting javascript to render componets efficiently
+- How do you define a component in React?

+- How is a component "rendered" (made visible on the browser page)?

 ## Notes